What Reading Level Is a Dog's Way Home

 I just learned that the movie was released in January 2019, and the IMDb rating is 6.7.
 Not bad considering the fact that ~ 7.5K people have rated the movie.
 I look forward to watching it.

 Thank GOODNESS someone is bringing up the subject of the horrible prejudice against pitbull type breeds and the sad state of feral animal problems.
-Yes, there is this Breed Discrimination Legislation(BDL)/ Breed Specific Legislation(BSL) back story that is very important but there is also BELLA's story, told from HER point o
+Yes, there is this Breed Discrimination Legislation(BDL)/ Breed Specific Legislation(BSL) back story that is very important but there is also BELLA's story, told from HER point o I received, at random, an Advance Reader's Copy of this book (the book will be released May 9, 2017).
+Without spoiling anything, Here is my review:

 A DOG BOOK FOR CAT LOVERS -